 As a general contractor, we generally have multiple projects running simultaneously.
-If your project is a one to two-day project, it may be a shorter lead time.
-If this is a larger project, where there are new fixtures and special-order items, it usually takes four to six weeks.
+If your project is a one or two day project it may be a shorter lead time.
+If it is a larger project, where there are new fixtures and special-order items it usually takes four to six weeks to get started.
 In order to ensure an efficient project, our team must plan accordingly.
+The best process means ordering all of the materials and having them on hand before a single tool shows up on the job site to minimize the downtown of construction.
+With the current supply chain challenges, one missing part could hold up the project for days, weeks, or months.
+When you work with a contractor like ArDan, we have a plan in place for these situations.